rlorimier/book-club/README.md

 * Gitpod as IDE
 * Git for version control
 * GitHub to storage files
+* Cloudinary to storage media
 * Heroku for deployment
-* PEP8 for code validation